nico-castell/genpass2/man/genpass2.md

 : Success

 **1**
 : The first argument could not be parsed into a valid number.
+Make sure the first number is between 0 and 4,293,967,296, without letters or symbols (including **-**).

 **2**
 : The program could not allocate enough memory for the password.
+Make sure you have enough free memory; for every character you want to generate, you'll need a byte of free memory.

+**3**
+: The program failed to open /dev/urandom.
+Check that the file is enabled by the kernel.

+**4**
+: The program failed to read from /dev/urandom.
+Check that your user has permission to read from this file.

 # COPYRIGHT
 Copyright © Nicolás Castellán 2021.
 License MIT.
 This software is provided "AS IS", there's no